RichardRed0x/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 ![Standard Deviations](images/09_standard_deviations.png)

 Both protocols have seen a relative undervaluation at ±1.5 standard deviations from the model and has historically represented a period of maximum opportunity.
-Of note is that over-time, Bitcoins market value has shown to stabilise as the protocol grows in size and audience with each market cycle.
+Of note is that over-time, Bitcoin's market value has shown to stabilise as the protocol grows in size and audience with each market cycle.

 ![Residuals Plot](images/07_residuals_plot.png)